-Note: In the future, we hope to provide an automated lookup capability based on a building's address/zipcode or similar information.
+Note: In the future, we hope to provide an automated weather file selector based on a building's address/zipcode or similar information.
 But for now, each software tool is responsible for providing this information.

 4.2.5 Enclosure

 This section describes fields specified in HPXML's Enclosure.